Children's use of information: Age differences

-6 year-olds are able to distinguish when gaining knowledge requires looking (the information is visible) or when gaining knowledge requires asking (the information is invisible).
-However, 4 year-olds do not perform as consistently.
-Even with an expert present, 4 year-olds will overestimate the knowledge they can gain through looking.
-However, when the information to be gained is regarding a group of friends and the expert is a friend of the group, 4 year-olds tend to overestimate knowledge acquisition through asking.
+6-year-olds are able to distinguish when gaining knowledge requires looking (the information is visible) or when gaining knowledge requires asking (the information is invisible).
+However, 4-year-olds do not perform as consistently.
+Even with an expert present, 4-year-olds will overestimate the knowledge they can gain through looking.
+However, when the information to be gained is regarding a group of friends and the expert is a friend of the group, 4-year-olds tend to overestimate knowledge acquisition through asking.

 When given access to pairs of objects, which could either be identified by seeing (identical objects: different in colour) or by touch/feeling (identical objects: 1 soft, 1 hard), children perform relatively well, generally recognizing when they have adequate information and when they have inadequate information (i.e., knowing the object is blue after seeing it or knowing the object is soft after feeling it).
 But, when young children are not given access (of seeing or feeling), they have difficulty predicting and identifying which mode of access would allow them to identify the object.
-In this case, 3 and 4 year-olds overestimate the knowledge that could be gained through feeling the object.
-3 to 4 year-olds may not understand the perceptual access needed to acquire the specific knowledge.
+In this case, 3- and 4-year-olds overestimate the knowledge that could be gained through feeling the object.
+3- and 4-year-olds may not understand the perceptual access needed to acquire the specific knowledge.